mthiesen/DeMoN/README.md

 I learnt about a project where somebody (na103) had reverse engineered the original AR3 cartridge.
 The project can be found [here](https://github.com/na103/ar3).
 I built my own, reverse engineered the firmware, added my tool and the project was a success.

 Shortly after this I learnt that another individual (REbEL) had reverse engineered the Action Replay III firmware, the Aktion Replay IV "firmware", and combined all the tools together into a ROM binary that worked as a "cartridge" for WinUAE (known as the Action Replay V).
 I got in touch to see if he wanted it working on real hardware and he agreed.
-We invited na103 to join us and and a collaborative hobby ensured.
+We invited na103 to join us and and a collaborative hobby ensued.

 Firmware evolved as extra tools were added which led the hardware to evolve too.
 And as the hardware evolved, so did the firmware.